CESNET/eInfra-docs/docs.it4i/karolina/storage.md

 The files on HOME filesystem will not be deleted until the end of the [user's lifecycle][4].

 The filesystem is backed up, so that it can be restored in case of a catastrophic failure resulting in significant data loss.
-However, this backup is not intended to restore old versions of user data or to restore (accidentally) deleted files.
+However, this backup is not intended to restore old versions of user data or to restore deleted files.

 | HOME filesystem      |                                |
 | -------------------- | ------------------------------ |